 Neglectedness is measured by “how many people and organizations are already focusing on this problem?”
 Due to the law of diminishing marginal utility, the more resources there are, the less impact you’ll drive.

-As an intuitive example - if you donate $10 to plant 10 trees, you know that your impact is quite small versus the total number of organizations that are tackling climate change.
+As an intuitive example - if you donate $10 to plant 10 trees, you know that your impact is quite small versus the total of organizations that are tackling climate change.
 Therefore, climate change is important and tractable but not neglected.
-The higher number of people and the larger amount of money is dedicated, the less neglected the cause area is.
+The higher of people and the larger amount of money is dedicated, the less neglected the cause area is.

 Why is effective altruism valuable to product managers who want to do good?

 Surprisingly, effective altruism and product management share many of the core operating principles!
 Here’s how the two disciplines are similar to one another.